-- (i) has attained 16 years of age or, if the society is a school co-operative, has attained 12 years of age; - (ii) is a citizen of Singapore or is resident in Singapore; and - (iii) meets such other requirements with regard to residence, employment, profession and other matters as are prescribed by the by-laws of the society; and - (b) in the case of an institution, that it is a society or is a trade union.
+- (i) has attained 16 years of age or, if the society is a school co-operative, has attained 12 years of age; - (ii) is a citizen of Singapore or is resident in Singapore; and - (iii) meets such other requirements with regard to residence, employment, profession and other matters as are prescribed by the by-laws of the society; and

+- 46 - (b) in the case of an institution, that it is a society, a trade union or a platform work association.

-(2) Membership in a secondary society is restricted to registered co-operative societies and trade unions.
+(2) Membership in a secondary society is restricted to registered co-operative societies, trade unions and platform work associations.
+[Act 30 of 2024 wef 01/11/2024]